etugarev/adapt-to-schedule/README.md

-# This project features the adaptTo() 2021 conference schedule and features the usage GraphQL API with Content Fragments in AEM
+# This project features the adaptTo() 2021 conference schedule and usage of GraphQL API with Content Fragments in AEM
 ![adapt-to-schedule](https://user-images.githubusercontent.com/1071310/135058955-7bce9356-efa6-4ec1-b9ce-2f35b381423a.png)

 Internally it uses https://github.com/adobe/aem-headless-client-js

-Supporting content package can be found in the /content-package folder.
+Supporting content 📦 can be found in [https://github.com/etugarev/adapt-to-schedule/tree/main/content-package] folder.

-Please adjust REACT_APP_HOST_URI variable in the .env.development to target the environment you are using, add credentials or dev-token if needed.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).